djvillafana/webbreaker/README.md

       --version     Used for the command 'fortify upload' this option specifies the application version name and is used to both locate the file to be uploaded and the correct fortify application version to upload the file to.
+      --scan_name           If the scan file you wish to upload has a different name then --version, this option can override which file WebBreaker uploads.
+Note: WebBreaker still assume the .fpr extension so it should not be included here

 ### Cheatsheet
 **For a more descriptive cheatsheet, view the Verbose CheatSheet section of our docs**